A pipe dream perspective on totally symmetric self-complementary plane partitions: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Yibo Gao for helpful comments.
+The authors would like to thank the anonymous referees for helpful comments.
+They also thank Yibo Gao for helpful comments, Mathilde Bouvel and Rebecca Smith for comments on pattern avoidance and gapless monotone triangles (which resulted in Remark~\ref{remark:213}), and Anna Weigandt for comments on connections to tableaux (which precipitated Remark~\ref{remark:tab}).
 They also thank the developers of \verb|SageMath|~\cite{sage} software, which was useful in this research.
-They thank O.\ Cheong for developing Ipe~\cite{ipe}, which we used to create the figures in this paper.
-JS was supported by a grant from the Simons Foundation/SFARI (527204, JS).
-DH was supported by NSF-DMS2202900.
+They thank O.~Cheong for developing Ipe~\cite{ipe}, which was used to create the figures in this paper.
+JS was supported by a grant from the Simons Foundation/SFARI (527204, JS) and NSF grant DMS-2247089.
+DH was supported by NSF grant DMS-2202900.